 No matter how small a space or how short a term, a lease can trap even the most seasoned business tenant into unexpected and significant liabilities.
 Here are a few common traps for any tenant to look out for when reviewing and negotiating a commercial lease:

-2. Overly Broad Indemnity Obligations.
+- Overly Broad Indemnity Obligations.
 Indemnity is an agreement to pay for certain losses and damages suffered by another party.
-Generally, the tenant’s indemnity obligation should be limited to anything that happens in the premises and anything the tenant and its agents, employees, contractors, and invitees do outside the premises.
+Generally, the tenant’s indemnity obligation should be limited to anything that happens on the premises, and anything the tenant and its agents, employees, contractors, and invitees do outside the premises.
 Make sure that the tenant’s indemnity obligation excludes negligent and willful acts and omissions of the landlord and its agents, employees, other tenants, and contractors.

 Make sure to speak with a knowledgeable attorney to avoid these, and other, common traps lurking in commercial leases.